 - 1/4 cup cilantro chopped

-- 2 teaspoons chili powder or to taste
+- 2 teaspoons chili powder more or less to taste

-- 1/2 teaspoon chipotle chili powder or to taste (optional)
+- 1/2 teaspoon chipotle chili powder more or less to taste, optional

 - Slice the corn from the cob and set aside.

 - Heat a large skillet over medium high heat and add the butter.